 Rates for one-time movements can be quoted on a "spot" basis with the concurrence of connecting railroads.
 Repetitive smaller volume movements are usually covered by a public price list or "tariff."
 Increasingly, our Class I connections are publishing their public tariffs on their web sites.
 Higher volume movements often are covered by confidential contracts.

-For more information, contact Marketing Manager Ryan Cool or the customer service offices listed on the Rail Service page.
+For more information, contact Marketing Manager Jeff Bauman or the customer service offices listed on the Rail Service page.

 Please contact the appropriate customer service office.
 Please note that we will require customer instructions to be transmitted in writing via email or fax.